IMPORTANT NEW UPDATE to PARISHIONERS – 17.11.2020

-The relaxation of other restrictions will depend on how the pandemic situation changes, and, as important, how successfully we comply with hygiene, social distancing (4 square metres/person indoors) and other directives and requirements.
+The relaxation of further restrictions will depend on how the pandemic situation changes over time, and, as important, how successfully we comply with hygiene, social distancing and other directives and requirements.

 What does it mean for our parish?
 Safe – Cautious – Appropriate

-People visiting the church for Other than Mass, are also be asked to complete an Attendance form.
+People visiting the church for other than Mass or Prayer, are also asked to enter their details on the appropriate Attendance form.